bihor/camaliga/Documentation/Changelog/Index.rst

             - old methods replaced.
             - path to the templates changed: please read the chapter Configuration/TypoScript reference and Updating to camaliga 6.0.0.

-            Sheduler-task for CSV export added.
+            Scheduler-task for CSV export added.

             Deprecated actions and templates removed: galleryviewExtended, adGalleryExtended and mapExtended.
 6.0.3       TCA-problem with TYPO3 7 fixed (maybe you need to flush the general cache).